bnasr/phenoCDM/README.md

                   sig = 0.01, #process error
                   tau = 0.1, #observation error
-                  plotFlag = F, #whether plot the data or not miss = 0.1, #fraction of missing data ymax = c(9,5, 3) #maximum of saturation trajectory)
+                  plotFlag = F, #whether plot the data or not miss = 0.1, #portion of missing data ymax = c(9,5, 3) #maximum of saturation trajectory)

 ```